Django - Getting Started

 Run Migrations#

-./manage.py migration
+./manage.py migrate

-For live sites it is best to use mysql
+For live sites it is best to use MySQL

 Hello World#